 3. How can the past help us prepare our sales teams for the future?

-Where does that leave us for B2B selling?
+Where does that leave us for business to business selling?
 It gives us two important strategies to consider.
 Each as important as the other. a) Become expert in the things that don’t change. b) Introduce flexibility and agility to respond to those issues that are changing.

 a) Become expert in the things that don’t change

 People buy for the same reasons they always did, to solve problems, avoid unwanted consequences, satisfy needs and reap the benefits and value of an improved situation.
 A sales person’s ability to uncover and develop those problems and needs and present their solution in the most persuasive way possible, is vitally important.
-Expert consultative selling skills are crucial to B2B sales success.
+Expert consultative selling skills are crucial to business to business sales success.

 The psychology of making major buying decisions